-COMPREHENSIVE INTEGRATED WASTE MANAGEMENT PLAN The Enhanced Integrated Waste Management System
+COMPREHENSIVE INTEGRATED WASTE MANAGEMENT PLAN The Enhanced Integrated Waste Management System September 2011

-Table 2.18: Advantages ar Fable 2.18: Advantages and Disadvantages Associated with Acquiring New Processing Capacity Scenario Advantages Disadvantages capacity/redundancies in the system to accommodate unanticipated events e.g. equipment failure or in the worst case scenario, complete existing facility closure.
+Table 2.18: Advantages and Disadvantages Associated with Acquiring New Processing Capacity Scenario Advantages Disadvantages capacity/redundancies in the system to accommodate unanticipated events e.g. equipment failure or in the worst case scenario, complete existing facility closure.
 Can create greater control of material flow e.g. during peak flow periods.
 Could allow for processing and marketing of capacity to other municipal users and/or the private sector